Jake Etheridge

 Step one was fine: Risk Managers already expect every object to have data behind it.
 Step three was a known property of the simulation, best-case, most-likely, worst-case outputs.

-Step two was the curveball.
+Step two was the curveball putting the project in jeopardy.
 Monte Carlo needs ranges, and ranges need percentages.
-Exposure ranges felt natural.
-Risk Managers price out dollar bands all day.
-Likelihood and control strength didn't.
-Force them into raw percentages and the inputs would feel wrong; once the inputs feel wrong, the simulation is dead on arrival.
+Exposure ranges felt natural for users, as Risk Managers price out dollar bands all day.
+Likelihood and control strength were another story.

 How I solved the curveball